Jayachitra

-Jayachitra is an Indian actress films who works mostly in Tamil, Telugu and Kannada films.
+Jayachitra (born 5 September 1957) is an Indian actress who works mostly in Tamil, Telugu and Kannada films.

 Early life

-Jayachitra was born in 1957.
-Her father Mahendra was a veterinary doctor, who had earlier worked as a lawyer.
+Her father Mahea was a veterinary doctor, who had earlier worked as a lawyer.
 Her mother Ammaji (a.k.a.
 Jayasree) was an actress who had acted in films such as the Tamil film Mahaveeran (1955) and Telugu films Rojulu Marai and Daiva Balam (1959).
 They moved to Chennai for work, which was where Jayachitra was born and raised as Rohini.
 Her grandmother looked after her when her parents were busy with work.
 With her mother's encouragement, she became a child star at the age of six in the Telugu film Bhakta Potana.

 Lead actress

 When Jayachitra was in her early teens, she screen-tested for a Telugu film titled Beedala Paatlu, but the director felt she was too young and rejected her for the role.
 However, he did recommend her to K.S.
 Gopalakrishnan, who was looking for a young, spirited heroine, for the Tamil film Korathi Magan, (1972).
 He immediately cast her, because he loved the way she delivered her lines.
 He signed her for three films under his banner and gave her the name Jayachitra.
 She continued in heroine roles in Ponnukku Thanga Manasu (1973) and played Sivaji's daughter in Bharata Vilas and was one of the 9 heroines in MGR's Navaratnam.
 She worked for big-name directors, such as K. Balachander in Sollathaan Ninaikiren and Arangetram.
 She was Kamal Haasan's heroine in the Tamil film Ilamai Oonjal Aadukirathu (1978) and its Telugu remake Vayasu Pilichindi (1978).
 As an actress, she was known for her courage and spontaneity as she continued to star in Tamil and Telugu films.
 She faced a snake up close in Vellikizhamai Viratham (1974), and then a tiger in the Telugu film Cheppindi Chesta (1978).
 She made other unforgettable films: Ponnukku Thanga Manasu, Sathyam, Kalyanamam Kalyanam, Vandikaran Magan, Cinema Paithiyam (remake of the Hindi hit film Guddi (1971)).
 Most of her Tamil films are with Kamal Haasan.
-She memorably played the title role in the Telugu film Kalpana (1977), a remake of the Hindi hit film Anamika (1973).
+She memorably played the title role in the Telugu film Kalpana (1977), a remake of the Hindi hit film Anamika (1973)...